 Please call 250-334-5021.
 If you do not get an answer, leave a voicemail and someone will call you back as soon as is possible.
 Be sure to leave a phone number so that we can call you back.

 Counselling Services continue to be available through telephone or secure BlueJeans video conferencing appointments only.
 Please contact Student Services to make an appointment:

 For additional or out-of-hours support, the following resources are available:

 In an emergency, please call 911.

 Both MSP and Guard Me will cover COVID-19 related illness.
 Please make sure your MSP is valid.
-If your MSP has expired while waiting for a study permit extension, please contact Jennifer Barth at Jennifer.Barth@nic.bc.ca for Guard.Me enrollment.
+If your MSP has expired while waiting for a study permit extension, please connect with an international student advisor.

 You can access the Confirmation of Enrollment Request on the Student Services website.
 Please scroll to the bottom of the page and select the appropriate form.
 Once completed, please send an email with the complete form attached to firstname.lastname@example.org.
 The request will be submitted for Student Records for processing and the letter will be emailed as a PDF to your NIC email.

 Yes, all international students must have medical insurance to study in the Province of BC.
 New students in BC, studying at NIC will be enrolled in temporary medical insurance with Guard.Me for 90 days when your program begins.
 All international students are required to apply for MSP upon arrival in BC and will serve the required waiting period before they are eligible for benefits.
 To apply on-line please visit Medical Service Plan - BC.
-Enrolling in MSP, paying premiums, and ensuring current coverage MSP is the students responsibility.
+Enrolling in MSP, paying premiums and ensuring current coverage MSP is the student's responsibility.